 “You get what you measure” is a truism among managers.
 Therefore, it is of critical importance that you “measure the right things” to get the performance you desire.
 In this case, the intended outcome is performance improvement.
 So, don’t get caught in the trap of using historical accounting measures to measure and motivate current and future performance improvements!
 Attendees should bring examples from your company of two successful and two not-so-successful measures for discussion that you would comfortable sharing with the group.

 Delivering the experiential training that Manufacturers Alliance is known for while providing you with a safe learning environment is our top priority.
 Click Here to view our Covid-19 Preparedness Checklist.

 Does the desire to act overpower the need to understand?
-Understanding the problem, the process, the people and the distinctions between the types of causes are all stepping stones to effective root cause analysis to permanently eliminate problems from recurring.
-When structured methods and tools are used, this can be accomplished.Show similar events in:
+Understanding the problem, the process, the people and the distinctions between the types of causes are all stepping stones to continuous improvement.Show similar events in:

 “Without Standard Work, there can be no improvement.”
 This statement is a central truth of the Toyota Production System.
 Standard work defines the current best work process.
 It is the baseline for continuous improvement and is a tool used in auditing processes.
 Therefore, conformance to standard work contributes to the results you need to stay competitive, but is something we really don’t want to do.
 Until you can apply repeatable standard work successfully, improvements will yield less than their full potential and backsliding will be prevalent.

 Delivering the experiential training that Manufacturers Alliance is known for while providing you with a safe learning environment is our top priority.
 Click Here to view our Covid-19 Preparedness Checklist.Show similar events in: